HealthInnovationEast/ExpansionHunter/docs/usage.md

 ### `--cpus`

 Passed through to ExpansionHunter `--threads` and sort/cram compression.
-Only the expansion hunter step will use all specified threads (max 16).
-Other processes are capped.
+Only the expansion hunter step will use all specified threads (max 16, default 16).
+Other multi core processes are capped at 4 cpus.

 Nextflow naming convention.